 Contributions (In your own words): I have been a resident of Ross Township for almost 13 years and believe it is the best place in Pittsburgh to live and raise my child.
 I have a young daughter with whom I visit the Northland Library frequently because I am very passionate about encouraging reading at a young age.
 What I have enjoyed most about my time on the Board so far has been the opportunity to witness just how hard the library staff work every day to make the library a fun and educational place for our community.
 Being on the NPL Board enables me to be a part of that effort.

-* Serving Since 2024
+* Serving Since 2024 – 2026 President, 2025 Vice President

-* Current Committee(s): Finance, Personnel
+* Current Committee(s): Finance, Governance

 Credentials:

-- Assistant Director of The Fine Foundation
+- Executive Director of The Fine Foundation

 - Ph.D., English – Duquesne University